LogoFerriteCustom

 Ferrite mechanical fragility boundary (representative OEM guide)TDK FB guide lists typical ferrite mechanical values around flexural strength 70 MPa, compressive strength 700 MPa, and tensile strength 35 MPaTDK FB Ferrite Product Guide (updated May 2014, accessed April 26, 2026)Anti-chipping fixture and packaging controls should be release-critical, not a late logistics detail.TDK FB Ferrite Product Guide

-EU RoHS restricted-substance threshold baselineRoHS Annex II (consolidated) covers 10 restricted substances; max concentration is generally 0.1% w/w in homogeneous materials and 0.01% w/w for cadmiumConsolidated RoHS text CELEX:02011L0065-20200301 (accessed April 26, 2026)Anisotropic ferrite programs for EEE markets need material-declaration gates in RFQ, not post-award cleanup.EU RoHS Directive consolidated text
+EU RoHS restricted-substance threshold baselineRoHS Annex II (consolidated) covers 10 restricted substances; max concentration is generally 0.1% w/w in homogeneous materials and 0.01% w/w for cadmiumCurrent consolidated version CELEX:02011L0065-20250101 (in force 01 Jan 2025, accessed April 28, 2026)Anisotropic ferrite programs for EEE markets need material-declaration gates in RFQ, not post-award cleanup.EU RoHS Directive consolidated text

 REACH SVHC obligations updateECHA news (February 4, 2026): Candidate List has 253 entries; ECHA obligations page states >0.1% w/w in articles triggers communication duties, with consumer response required within 45 days and notification obligations within 6 months after listingECHA official pages accessed April 26, 2026EU-bound programs should assign supplier/Importer-of-Record responsibilities for SVHC and SCIP data before shipment.ECHA Candidate List news + obligations summary